-Ben Lomond at 974 ft, is one of the great Munros of Scotland.
-A short and easy drive from Glasgow ensures it popularity.
-There are two ascent routes, the “tourist” route and the more difficult climb via the Ptarmigan Trail.
+Ben Lomond at 974 metres or 3196 ft, is one of the great Munros of Scotland.
+A short and easy drive from Glasgow ensures its popularity.
+There are two ascent routes, the “tourist” route and the more challenging climb via the Ptarmigan Trail.
 I like a challenge so decided to do the second trail.
 Halfway up, I decided that perhaps that wasn’t such a good idea!
-All the way up I was expecting a welcoming crew with champagne on hand and a helicopter to whisk me back down!
-Due to budgetary cut backs my welcoming party were two young Poms who were happy to chat and take a photo for me.
+All the way up, I was expecting a welcoming crew with champagne on hand and a helicopter to whisk me back down!
+Due to budgetary cutbacks, my welcoming party were two young Poms who were happy to chat and take a photo for me.

 I did it!
 3 ½ hours!